PhD in Microbiology: Qualification, Admission Process, Syllabus, Colleges, Positions & Salary

 Qualifying NET required for PhD Microbiology admission?

-No, one can qualify another entrance exam like SET or GATE and apply for PhD Microbiology.
-Those having no such qualification can qualify the university-level entrance test.
+No, one can qualify for another entrance exam like SET or GATE and apply for PhD in Microbiology.
+Those having no such qualification can qualify for the university-level entrance test.

 How can I apply for a PhD Fellowship?